Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Some Achievable Spectral Efficiencies Using the NFT

 \subsection{Spectral Efficiency of $N$-Soliton Systems, $N\geq 3$}

-To achieve greater spectral efficiencies, a dense constellation in the upper-half complex plane needs to be considered.
+To achieve greater spectral efficiencies, a dense constellation in the upper half complex plane needs to be considered.
 A spectral constellation with $n$ possible eigenvalues in $\Complex^+$ (from which $k$ eigenvalues are chosen, $0 \leq k \leq n$) and $m$ possible values for spectral amplitudes provides up to

 bits per symbol (fewer if a subset is chosen).
 One can continue the approach presented in the previous examples by increasing $n$ and $m$.
 The receiver architecture presented in [Part~I] is fairly simple and is able to decode NFT signals rather efficiently.